Skip to main content

 Optimise the route

-Click Calculate Route to let the system work out the best order for the stops.
+Click Recalculate to let Digital Florists work out the best order for the stops.
 It takes time slots into account — AM deliveries come before PM ones, and timed deliveries are slotted in at the right point.

 Map showing delivery stops connected by an optimised route